xiaoyi012/xiaoyi012/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello, my name is Xiaoyi
+Hello, my name is Xiaoyi.
-I'm studying Financial management in NSYSU
+I'm studying Financial management in NSYSU.
-My interest is to play AOV, listen Japanese song, read novel The username is from my game ID
+My interest is to play AOV, listen Japanese song, read novel.
+The username is from my game ID.
 Nice to meet you!!